 Hawaii Golf Course

 In the world of golf, the Big Island is regarded as the pinnacle of playgrounds, a land of uncommon beauty, startling diversity, and welcoming weather.
-Here, alongside The Fairmont Orchid, Hawaii, is an award-winning 36-hole championship golf course.
+Here, alongside the Fairmont Orchid, Hawaii, is an award-winning 36-hole championship Hawaii golf course.

-The Fairmont Orchid, Big Island golf resort provides a beautiful and challenging course for pros and amateurs alike.
-The resort is adjacent to the award-winning Francis H. I'i Brown Golf Course, offering 36 holes of continuous play, and is consistently lauded as one of the world's top golf resorts by readers of Condé Nast Traveler magazine.
-The course has spectacular scenery with ocean views and green fairways patterned with black lava.
+Fairmont Orchid is adjacent to the award-winning Francis H. I'i Brown Golf Course, offering 36 holes of continuous play, and is consistently lauded as one of the world's top golf resorts by readers of Condé Nast Traveler magazine.

-The Francis H. I'i Brown Course opened in 1981, and has secured its place among the finest courses in the world.
-The course was designed to have two distinct 18-hole complexes, the south and north course, each capturing unique characteristics of the Big Island, Hawaii landscape.
+The Francis H. I'i Brown Course was designed to have two distinct 18-hole complexes, the south and north course, each capturing unique characteristics of the Hawaii Island landscape.
 Both courses will satisfy every level, appealing to the recreational golfer and ready to be tightened up to meet the demands of tournament play.

 The South Course - Par 72